alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-02.md

 do not "leak" the number
-of "WhatsApp For Web" connections, desktop WhatsApp applications, or other "clients" which are bound to that phone.
+of "WhatsApp For Web" connections, desktop WhatsApp applications, or other clients which are bound to the E2ESM software which executes on that phone.

 Participant-client information
 of this kind